 Traumatic brain injury (TBI) is often a consequence of motor vehicle accidents.
 TBI’s range in severity from mild to severe, and often require long-term medical care including rehabilitation.
 If you have been in a motorcycle accident, it is important that you contact an experienced motorcycle injury lawyer to find out what your rights are.
 Your motorcycle injury lawyer will guide you through the process of a personal injury settlement.
-A motorcycle injury lawyer at the Chester Law Group in Ohio can assist you through this difficult time to help you get your bills paid.
-Contact the Chester Law Group at (800)218-4243 to learn more about our legal services.
+One of our motorcycle injury lawyers at the Chester Law Group in Ohio can assist you through this difficult time to help you get your bills paid.

 What is a Traumatic Brain Injury?

 Traumatic brain injury (TBI) often occurs with motor vehicle accidents that require immediate medical attention.
 TBI is also referred to as intracranial injury and occurs when external forces traumatize the brain during some form of accident.
 TBI’s are classified based on severity, whether you have a closed or penetrating head injury, and whether the brain damage that is localized or widespread.
 This also includes damage to the skull.
 Traumatic brain injury is a major cause of death and disability worldwide.

 About 50% of reported TBI’s occur from vehicle accidents and the rest primarily occur from falls and violence.
 Remember that it is important to wear seat belts and sports helmets where appropriate, stick to the traffic laws and take in educational coursework as new technologies are introduced into the vehicles you are driving.